anira-project/anira/docs/benchmark-usage.md

         // Update the fixture with the measured runtime interation_step(start, end, state);
     }
-    // Repetition is done, reset the InferenceHandler and the AudioBuffer repetition_step();
+    // Repetition is done, reset the InferenceHandler and the Buffer repetition_step();
 }
 ```